NGUY5075/csci4271-proj2/README.md

 # csci4271-proj2
+This project demonstrates vulnerabilities in a server application (bcpwm-server) running on port 443.
+The instructions guide users on setting up the server, interacting with its database, and identifying three security vulnerabilities.
+Each finding includes a proof of concept exploit and its expected outcome.

+# Program Description
+bcpwm-server is a multi-functional server application designed to support user registration, rule creation, and file management via various HTTP routes.
+The server uses an SQLite database to store user and rule data, and it interacts with the file system for file operations.
+However, due to insufficient input validation and insecure programming practices, the server contains vulnerabilities that attackers can exploit to:

+1. Perform SQL Injection to extract sensitive data.
+2. Execute Path Traversal attacks to access unauthorized files.
+3. Cause a Denial of Service (DoS) by uploading excessively large files.

 - Let url be the path to access 443
 - "enter" means putting the string in the search bar in web browser
 - lines without "enter" is input in terminal